MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 Both commands reference a Python function which is executed whenever both actions (open the Window or click the Button) are executed.

-If you like to learn more about Python scripting, take a look at [this](../pythonscripting/) chapter.
+If you like to learn more about Python scripting, take a look at [Example 2.5](tutorials/basicmechanisms/macromodules/pythonscripting).

 We need to define the Python script, which contains our Python functions.
 In order to do this, add a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Commands" "Command">}} section outside your window and define the tag source.